-The account can be opened either singly or jointly with other NRIs, PIOs or OCIs.
+The account can be opened either singly or jointly with other NRIs or residents on former or survivor basis.
 The account can be opened with a zero balance.
-In general branches of the bank, no minimum amount is required to be maintained while in branches with personal banking facility, deposit of 1 lakh for metro and Rs.
+For branches with personal banking facility, deposit of 1 lakh for metro and Rs.
 50,000 for semi urban or rural areas has to be maintained.

 HDFC NRE Accounts

 One can remit funds easily through Quickremit, IndiaLink, Telegraphic Transfers and Cheque and draft facility is for free for this account holders One can avail of free ATM Card for the mandate holder in India

 With an interest of 4% on balance of Rs.
 50 lakh and above, the account offers interest on a quarterly interval basis.
 Further, the interest calculation shall be done on the basis of daily balance available in the account.

 The bank has offshore branches in India ("Citibank India") which provides NRIs with access to products and services.
 Initial money to open the account is USD 5000 for USA & Canda (varies with other countries).
 The bank also provides free platinum debit card for its customers.